 5. Offer a variety of experiences

 Each of the showcased restaurants has something themes in common, the most critical being that they each offer a variety of experiences.
 You can sit at the bar and have more personalized experience as the bartender guides you through your meal, an intimate table for two, a cozy space with couches and banquets, or long, communal tables.
 Whichever setting you’re looking for, the restaurant can provide.
 This variety assures that you are welcoming as many types of customers as possible.

 These are just a few of the things to consider when you start conceptualizing how you’re going to communicate your restaurant’s brand with your target audience.
 Think of interior design as a set of powerful non-verbal cues you can use to gain notoriety and attract customers.
-When paired with delicious food, drinks and top-tier service from your staff, you can separate yourself from the pack and transcend from just another restaurant to an institution.
+When paired with an awesome menu and top-tier service from your staff, you can separate yourself from the pack and transcend from just another restaurant to an institution.